-Understanding our media shapes your perception can help you better navigate the confusing media landscape we inhabit today where so much time is spent being hyper-stimulated by hypnotic screens.
+Understanding our media shapes your perception can help you better navigate the confusing media landscape today where so much time is spent hyper-stimulated by hypnotic screens.

-If you find yourself struggling to pay attention to anything but screens then it has a lot to do with how constant multitasking and an endless stream of new information on your smartphone is rewiring your brain.
+If you find yourself struggling to pay attention to anything but screens, it may have a lot to do with how multitasking and information overload has been rewiring your brain.

-To better understand how your brain and perceptual neurons are being rewired by the dominant technological medium of the smartphone, I highly recommend watching these short interviews and documentaries exploring the fascinating ideas of Marshall McLuhan.
+To better understand how your brain is being rewired, I highly recommend watching these short interviews and documentaries exploring the fascinating ideas of Marshall McLuhan.

 The Life and Times of Marshall McLuhan:

 Deeply conservative, reserved, difficult, uncomfortable with the fame he sought, Marshall McLuhan was a very private man who remained an enigma for most of his life.

 The Medium Is The Message: